joshgerdes/jekyll-uno/_drafts/controlled-chaos-in-azure-using-chaos-studio.md

  9. Select the User assigned management identity
 10. Click Review and assign.
 11. Because the shutdown is a service-direct, go back and give the experiment system managed identity Virtual Machine Contributor rights, so it has access to shutdown the VM.

+#### Run Experiments

+Now that the experiment has been created, it should appear as a resource in the resource group you selected earlier, if you open it – you can see the History, Start, and Edit buttons for the Experiment.

+1. Click Start